 - Bring Your Own Device: Yes

 - Port Your Phone Number: Yes, find step 3: activate + transfer number

 - Customer Service Contact: 1 (866) 663-3633

 Total Wireless is owned by TracFone and exclusively available online and at Walmart.
 Even though they have the most expensive base plan in our roundup, they have the great coverage of the Verizon network and actually offer the best value for high usage users.
 You can activate almost any Verizon compatible phone with their service.
-There is a no data plan with unlimited minutes and texts for $23.75 per month, after auto-refill discount.
-There are family plans for 2-4 phone lines ranging from $57 to $95 for 8GB to 15GB of shared data, .
-You can purchase an extra 3GB of data at any time for $10 and it never expires as long as your service stays active.
+There is a no data plan with unlimited minutes and texts for $23.70 per month, after auto-refill discount.
+There are family plans for 2-4 phone lines ranging from $57 to $95 for 15GB to 25GB of shared data.
+You can purchase an extra 5GB of data at any time for $10 and it never expires as long as your service stays active.
 The value offered with Total Wireless is quite incredible.
-If you’re considering Verizon, the best family plan, or have high data needs, take a hard look at Total Wireless because they would be hard to top.
+If you’re considering Verizon, the best family plan, or have high data needs, take a hard look at Total Wireless because they are tough to beat.